The civil parish of Ashburnham and Penhurst is located in the beautiful countryside of East Sussex and includes the villages of Ashburnham

 St Peter's is especially keen to encourage fellowship between the congregation and the village and wider community.

 The church funds and resources the publication of a monthly Parish Magazine circulated to all households in the village giving details of all events, activities and groups.
 The incumbent writes a letter to parishioners for each publication.
 A copy of a parish magazine accompanies this profile.

 Over the last three years St. Peter’s Men’s Breakfast group has been meeting four times a year.
 The group attracts over 40 men who share fellowship over a ‘Full-English’ breakfast at Ashburnham Place followed by a Christian speaker.
 Members of the church also participate in all the groups and clubs that take place in the village.
 A Play Café supported by the church runs weekly during term time for parents and toddlers.

-In 2016 our ‘Outdoor Church’ services celebrated the key events in the farming calendar - Plough Sunday, Rogation and Harvest as well as a service of thanksgiving in the marquee on the Sunday
+In serving the local rural community the church celebrates key events in the farming calendar - Plough Sunday, Rogation and Harvest as well as a service of thanksgiving in the marquee on the

-after the Country Fair and Flower Show.
+Sunday after the Country Fair and Flower Show.
 Holding such services on local farms and the cricket field has widened our outreach and deepened relationships with our local community.
-Another notable annual
+Another notable

-occasion in the village is a short Remembrance Sunday service held outside at the Village War Memorial with a considerable number of villagers attending and enjoying a social gathering afterwards.
+annual occasion in the village is a short Remembrance Sunday service held outside at the Village War Memorial with a considerable number of villagers attending and enjoying a social gathering

 also proved popular with local residents.